HinChou/Feature-Selection-Without-Domain-Expertise-And-Resampling-Techniques/README.md

 The SMOTE oversamples the rare event by using bootstrapping and k-nearest neighbor to synthetically create additional observations of that event.
 The definition of rare event is usually attributed to any outcome/dependent/target/response variable that happens less than 15% of the time.
 ***

-Next thing I want to add into this repository is the methods of missing value imputation and the methods of converting categorical variables to numerical variables.
+Next things I want to add into this repository are the methods of missing value imputation and the methods of converting categorical variables to numerical variables.
 I will come back to this later.

 ### Missing Value Imputation Methods:
 * Mean and Median Imputaion